automerge/automerge-repo-network-peerjs/README.md

 A network adapter for WebRTC, based on the point-to-point [MessageChannelNetworkAdapter](https://github.com/automerge/automerge-repo/blob/main/packages/automerge-repo-network-messagechannel/src/index.ts).

----

-**PLEASE NOTE:** This is not an official part of the [automerge-repo](https://github.com/automerge/automerge-repo) project, rather a community contribution that includes a dependency on the [peerjs](https://github.com/peers/peerjs) library.
+**Please Note:** This is not an official part of the [automerge-repo](https://github.com/automerge/automerge-repo) project, rather a community contribution that includes a dependency on the [peerjs](https://github.com/peers/peerjs) library.

 ## Setup